Bradley A. Crouser|

 Mr. Crouser serves on the Workers' Compensation Committee of the State Bar.
 He wrote a booklet, How To Use Your Magistrate Court, and has written articles for the West Virginia Law Review.
 Mr. Crouser was founder and editor of The Mountain Ear, a newsletter for state employees.
 He has lectured at West Virginia University, the University of Charleston, West Virginia University Institute of Technology and at numerous seminars for workers' compensation practitioners.
 Mr. Crouser occasionally is a guest columnist for The Charleston Daily Mail.

 Mr. Crouser was appointed by Governor Underwood to the West Virginia Ethics Commission from 1997 to 2005, serving as its vice chairman and chairman of the State Open Governmental Meetings Committee.
 In 2005, he was appointed by Governor Manchin to the Probable Cause Review Board.
-He has served as a deacon of Bible Center Church in Charleston and is active in blindness and Alzheimer's organizations.
 He is author of a book on Christian issues, "What's My Excuse?" and "Arch," a biography of the state's former governor.